BelikeIram/react-user-dashboard/README.md

-# User Management Dashboard
+#Secure User Management Dashboard

-This User Management Dashboard Application is a Responsive Web Application built using React JS, Typescript and Tailwind CSS, The Application consists of 2 3 Tabs, Home, User Details and Account Creation
+This User Management Dashboard Application is a Responsive Web Application built using React JS, Typescript and Tailwind CSS, The Application consists of 3 Tabs, Home, User Details and Account Creation
 The User Details tab will only to those users, who have registered themselves.
 The Account Creation tab will consist of a form for username and password input.